Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 ***Credits***
 thePineapple (Added Hamachi Support)

+**Temporary development halt**
+For the next three days I will be halting development the mod however should work as normal as long as valve doesnt push another portal 2 update that breaks everything for more information and help join the discord https://discord.gg/kW3nG6GKpF and check the
+#announcements channel

 # Portal 2 32 Player Mod Lite
 This version of the mod simply adds
 1. MultiplayerMod.cmd (Allows You To Start The Mod)
 2. A Custom Wait Screen